ibm-cloud-docs/security-compliance/view-posture.md

 **How can I raise my security and compliance score?**

-If you're not happy with your score, you can raise it by addressing the issues that are flagged.
-To make the biggest difference, try starting with the highest severity issues on the most significant resources.
+To improve your score, you can address the security and compliance issues that are found.
+To make the biggest difference, start with the highest severity issues on your most significant resources.

 ## Before you begin
 {: #before-scan-results}